stoyan/Sultans-of-Speed/sultans.md

 == Nicole Sullivan
 http://www.stubbornella.org/
 http://calendar.perfplanet.com/photos/nicole.jpg
 <a href="http://stubbornella.org/">Nicole Sullivan</a> (<a href="https://twitter.com/stubbornella/">@stubbornella</a>) is an evangelist, front-end performance consultant, CSS Ninja, and author.
 She started the <a href="http://www.stubbornella.org/content/2009/02/28/object-oriented-css-grids-on-github/">Object-Oriented CSS</a> open source project, which answers the question: how do you scale CSS for millions of visitors or thousands of pages?
-She also consulted with the W3C for their beta redesign, and is the co-creator of <a href="http://developer.yahoo.com/yslow/smushit/">Smush.it</a>, an image optimization service in the cloud.<br><br>Nicole is passionate about CSS, web standards, and scalable front-end architecture for large commercial websites.
-She speaks about performance at conferences around the world, most recently at The Ajax Experience, ParisWeb, and Web Directions North.<br><br>She co-authored <cite><a href="http://www.amazon.com/Even-Faster-Web-Sites-Performance/dp/0596522304">Even Faster Websites</a></cite> and blogs at <a href="http://stubbornella.org/">stubbornella.org</a>.
+She also consulted with the W3C for their beta redesign, and is the co-creator of <a href="http://developer.yahoo.com/yslow/smushit/">Smush.it</a>, an image optimization service in the cloud.
+Nicole is passionate about CSS, web standards, and scalable front-end architecture for large commercial websites.
+She speaks about performance at conferences around the world, most recently at The Ajax Experience, ParisWeb, and Web Directions North.
+She co-authored <cite><a href="http://www.amazon.com/Even-Faster-Web-Sites-Performance/dp/0596522304">Even Faster Websites</a></cite> and blogs at <a href="http://stubbornella.org/">stubbornella.org</a>.

 == Pavel Paulau
 https://twitter.com/pavelpaulau